chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 - It must coorespond to the requirements of the tier you've selected
 - It should be original work (not copied from someone else, including a tutorial)
 - If created as part of a team you should be a major contributor to the project
+- It have been developed within the last 12 months, or have a significant number of commits made by you within the last year.

 ### 3. If you don't have a project ready